thorgate/django-project-template/{{cookiecutter.repo_name}}/README.md

 ### Python

-Python package management is handled by `pipenv`, and employs a lock file (`Pipfile.lock`) to store the package version information.
+Python package management is handled by `poetry`, and employs a lock file (`poetry.lock`) to store the package version information.
 The lock file ensures that when we are building production images we don't install conflicting packages and everything is resolved to matching version while developing.

 To install a new Python package, there are two options.
-* Edit the `Pipfile` and add the required package there, then run `make pipenv-lock` to regenerate the lock file.
+* Edit the `pyproject.toml` file and add the required package there, then run `make poetry-lock` to regenerate the lock file.
-* Or run `make pipenv-install cmd=<package>` -- this will add the package to Pipenv and regenerate Pipfile.lock in one take.
+* Or run `make poetry-install cmd=<package>` -- this will add the package to `pyproject.toml` and regenerate `poetry.lock` in one take.

-#### Using pipenv locally for pycharm
+#### Using poetry locally for pycharm

+PyCharm, as of 2020.3, does not yet support locating Poetry virtualenvs out of the box.
+So you need to do it manually.

-* run `pipenv install` locally.
-Given, that you have pipenv installed.
+* run `poetry install` locally.
+Given, that you have poetry installed.
-* When you ran previous command, it told you where it created the virtual environment something like /home/you/.virtualenvs/projectname-somehash
+* When you ran previous command, it told you where it created the virtual environment something like `/home/you/.cache/pypoetry/virtualenvs/projectname-somehash`;
-* if you missed it you can see it by running `pipenv run which python`
+* if you missed it you can see it by running `poetry run which python`.
+It should be something like `/home/you/.cache/pypoetry/virtualenvs/bin/python`;
 * Open your project in pycharm and under settings search for _project interpreter_ or just _interpreter_.
-Pycharm is smart enough and should already have picked up your venv location but just in case you can make sure it matches the path you saw when you ran the install command
+  Select the python interpreter located as shown above.

 ## Rebuilding Docker images